 isotonic fluid challenge

-This is not the recommended approach to hyponatremia (because it may make matters worse).
+This is not generally recommended (because it may make matters worse).
 However, it's very common for patients to get 1-2 liters of isotonic crystalloid shortly after presentation.
-If this happens, then the patient's response can be diagnostically useful.
+If this happens, then the patient's response can be diagnostically illuminating:

 - Sodium increase: